-Plants of the World Online by Kew lists 52 species in the Sempervivum genus (as of 9-8-21 when I last updated this page). it is a member of the plant family Crassulaceae with 26 genera.
-Those numbers could change as updates are made (and likely will).
+As of 12-20-22 when this page was last updated, Plants of the World Online lists 52 species in the Sempervivum genus. it is a member of the plant family Crassulaceae with 36 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I found this Sempervivum tectorum at Wagler’s Greenhouse in 2014.
 It wasn’t labeled but with a little research, it was easy to determine it was a cultivar of Sempervivum tectorum.
 I came to that assumption by the leaves and the fact that that species is the most widely available Sempervivum.
 There are several thousand named cultivars, so unless you know for sure from the start, it is nearly impossible to find out what cultivar you actually have.
 So many look alike and the species is variable.

 Zones: USDA Zones 3a-11 (-35 to 40° F).

 Soil: Very well-drained.
 Potting soil amended with additional perlite and chicken grit (2-1-1) or pumice (50/50).

 Water: Average during the growing period, barely in winter.

 Sempervivum tectorum have been popular for at least 200 years.
 The Romans believed they protected buildings against lightning strikes which is one reason they are popular as roof-top plants.
 It was also believed they protected the occupants against sorcery and ensure their prosperity.
 Well, there were other reasons for using them on roofs including they helped preserve thatched roofs and helped to prevent fires (or at least its spread).
 The Wikipedia article about this species says it has been known to humans for thousands of years…